 - They are quite intelligent and easy to handle.

-- Golden Sex Link chickens are not noisy birds and prefer to keep quiet, making them ideal in small coops that do not need any attention from the owner daily.
+- Golden Sex Link chickens are not noisy birds and prefer to keep quiet, making them ideal in small coops that require regular care despite being relatively quiet.

 - They lay many eggs, which makes them quite economically viable on a commercial scale.

-- They are somewhat resistant to diseases and infection, but they are not considered a very robust breed of chicken.
+- They are somewhat resistant to diseases and infection but are not considered a very robust breed of chicken.

 - Golden Sex Link chickens have a pleasant appearance and make great pets for children.